beomwookang/het_pretrained/README.md

-## SyncNAS Pretrained Models
+## MobileHeteroNAS Pretrained Models
-This is for sharing pretrained models searched by SyncNAS
+This is for sharing pretrained models searched by MobileHeteroNAS